BoSott/mapping_tool/docs/ideas.md

 add hover tool with complete list of keys and values if value not None (?) when changing color -> statistics do not change can one change the tool so that the plot is the self of a class?

+TODO:
+- write RREADME
+- push chages to github
+- write first structure of the report